- Bachelor's Degree

 - CPR Certification

 Work Days/Hours: Weekdays 12:00 noon-9:00 pm with rotating coverage for weekends/holidays and periodic on-call coverage.

-Must undergo nicotene testing and work in nicotene-free facilities.
+Must undergo nicotine testing and work in nicotine-free facilities.

 Come join a team of extraordinary professionals who are dedicated to the mission of providing exceptional, compassionate end-of-life care to our community.
 The Admissions Nurse provides education and comfort to patients and their loved ones at their most difficult time.
 The job is a rewarding one - it combines the use of knowledge and communication as well as the ability to provide patients and families with a team of professionals who will guide them through this journey.